-The supplemental Schedule of Expenditures of Federal Awards includes the expenditures of all of the funds and departments of the Authority.
+The Schedule of Expenditures of Federal Awards includes the federal expenditures of all of the funds and departments of the Authority.
+The expenditure of non-federal funds are not included on this schedule.

 NOTE 2: BASIS OF ACCOUNTING

 This schedule was prepared in accordance with accounting principles generally accepted in the United States of America.